CITIES-Dashboard/citiesdashboard.com/frontend/src/Components/Header/README.md

 [NavLinkBehavior.jsx](NavLinkBehavior.jsx) - Defines an enumeration for specifying the types of navigational actions a link can perform within the application.
 This simple yet effective approach categorizes link behaviors into three distinct types:

-- `toNewPage`: Directs the user to a new page within the application.
+- `toNewPage`: Directs the user to a new page within this React application.
 - `scrollTo`: Scrolls the page to a specific section identified by an ID.
 - `doNothing`: Disables any action, making the link non-interactive.

-This enumeration enhances code readability and maintainability by providing a clear and centralized definition of possible navigation behaviors.

 [ThemeSelector.jsx](ThemeSelector.jsx) - Allows users to switch between different theme modes (light, dark, or system default) for the application.
 It provides a dropdown menu for theme selection, persisting the choice in local storage and applying the selected theme across the application.